viamrobotics/docs/docs/registry/configure.md

 1. Click on the **Modules** subtab.
    All modules you have added to your robot appear under the **Deployed** section.

-This pane lists the models provided by the module, any [components](/components/) or [services](/services/) on your robot that are currently using the module, and allows you to configure [how the module updates](#configure-version-update-management-for-a-registry-module) when a new version is available from the Viam registry.
+This pane lists the models provided by the module, and any [components](/components/) or [services](/services/) on your robot that are currently using the module.
+You can also configure [how the module updates](#configure-version-update-management-for-a-registry-module) when a new version is available from the Viam registry, or [configure environment variables](#use-environment-variables-with-a-registry-module) for your module.

 {{<imgproc src="registry/configure/deployed-module-with-component.png" resize="1000x" declaredimensions=true alt="The module subtab of the config tab showing the realsense custom module configuration pane includes the update management section showing version update management options version type, set to Patch (X.Y.Z) and version set to 0.0.3">}}